Geneva · Family offices

 What Geneva discretion and holding-brand overflow cost in America.

-• Holding brand and operating brand read as one undifferentiated entity.
-The US intermediary cannot tell where the Geneva family office ends and the portfolio biotech or medtech firm begins, and reads the operating brand through the family frame rather than on its own commercial claim.
+• Holding brand and operating brand land as one undifferentiated entity.
+The US intermediary cannot tell where the Geneva family office ends and the portfolio biotech or medtech firm begins, and judges the operating brand through the family frame rather than on its own commercial claim.

 • Quai du Mont-Blanc and Rive Gauche prestige does not translate to US intermediary diligence.
 Lake Geneva addresses, Geneva private-banking adjacency, and cantonal-tier references are not signals the American private banker or US co-investor can verify or place on a US comparison axis.